Indian Spiced Latkes with Apple Chutney

 About 2 hours

 So, it’s the holidays again — or just an occasion for a gathering of family and friends — and latkes are on the menu.
 Everyone sort of knows how to make them.
 And they all kind of taste the same.
 (Not that there’s anything wrong with that!)
-Well these don’t.
-Shake things up a bit with these Indian Spiced Latkes.
+Well these sure don’t.
+Shake things up a bit with these Indian spiced latkes with apple chutney.
 They’ve got a little kick from the fresh chile and the masala chaat (an Indian spice mix that’s tangy, sweet and sour, and salty), a depth from cumin seeds you toast and grind yourself (it’s seriously not hard, and the flavor is far superior to any pre-ground spice), the sweetness from the chutney on top.
 These may not be your conventional latkes, but the result will please your bubbe or your neighbors or whoever is coming over to eat these with you.

 for the apple chutney